Activities

 Spot graves of all shapes and sizes dotted around a peaceful forest landscape.
 Larger tombstones located higher up on the hills usually indicate graves of wealthier folks.

-A quick history lesson on Bukit Brown Cemetery: it was built more than a hundred years ago in 1922 and officially closed in 1973, as a final resting ground for more than 100,000 people.
+A quick history lesson on Bukit Brown Cemetery: It was built more than 100 years ago in 1922 and officially closed in 1973, as a final resting ground for more than 100,000 people.
 Today, many of the tombs are unclaimed and some exhumed to make way for highways and development.

 Once you’re done checking out the cemetery, take a u-turn back along Lorong Halwa and continue left once you hit Kheam Hock Road.
 Here, follow the curved road until you reach a fork where you can take a left turn into the forest.